bottlenoselabs/SDL-cs/README.md

 <add key="lithiumtoast" value="https://www.myget.org/F/lithiumtoast/api/v3/index.json" />
 ```

 3. Install the package for your runtime identifier.
-(See the [RID catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#using-rids).)
-Runtime identifiers currently available include: `win-x64`, `osx-x64`, `linux-x64`.
-If you need an other runtime identifier create an issue and I'll set it up.

 Windows: `SDL.win-x64`

 macOS: `SDL.osx-x64`

 Linux: `SDL.linux-x64`

+For more information on runtime identifiers see the [RID catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog#using-rids).
+Runtime identifiers currently made available for NuGet packages for this project include: `win-x64`, `osx-x64`, `linux-x64`.
+If you need an other runtime identifier create an issue and I'll set it up.

 ### Git submodule